Long Short-term Cognitive Networks: Introduction

 In this paper, we propose the Long Short-term Cognitive Networks (LSTCNs) to cope with the efficient and transparent forecasting of long univariate and multivariate time series.
 LSTCNs involve a sequential collection of Short-term Cognitive Network (STCN) blocks \cite{Napoles2019a}, each processing a specific time patch in the sequence.
 The STCN model allows for transparent reasoning since both weights and neurons map to specific features in the problem domain.
-Besides, STCNs allow for hybrid reasoning since the experts can inject knowledge into the network using a prior knowledge matrix.
+Besides, STCNs allow for hybrid reasoning since the experts can inject knowledge into the network using prior knowledge matrices.
 As a second contribution, we propose a deterministic learning algorithm to compute the tunable parameters of each STCN block in a deterministic fashion.
 The highly efficient algorithm replaces the non-synaptic learning method presented in \cite{Napoles2019a}.
 As a final contribution, we present a feature influence score as a proxy to explain the reasoning process of our neural system.
 The numerical simulations using three case studies show that our model produces high-quality predictions with little computational effort.
-In short, we have found that our model can be thousands of times faster than state-of-the-art recurrent neural networks.
+In short, we have found that our model can be remarkably faster than state-of-the-art recurrent neural networks.

-The rest of this paper is organised as follows.
-Section~\ref{sec:literature} revises the literature on time series forecasting with recurrent neural networks.
-Section~\ref{sec:stcn} introduces the theoretical basis of the STCN block.
-Section~\ref{sec:proposal} is devoted to the LSTCN's architecture, learning and interpretability.
+The rest of this paper is organized as follows.
+Section~\ref{sec:literature} revises the literature on time series forecasting with recurrent neural networks, while Section~\ref{sec:stcn} presents the theory behind the STCN block.
+Section~\ref{sec:proposal} is devoted to LSTCN's architecture, learning, and interpretability.
 Section~\ref{sec:simulations} evaluates the performance of our model using three case studies involving long univariate and multivariate time series.
 Section~\ref{sec:remarks} concludes the paper and provides future research directions.